Infectious Disease Control

 In developing preventive strategies for specific diseases, it is important consider the following characteristics:

 - The incubation period: the delay between infection and appearance of first symptoms or signs.
-People who have been in contact with infectious disease should be observed for symptoms during this period.
-The incubation period can help in differential diagnosis.
-For instance, a case of gastroenteritis that occurs rapidly after eating a suspect food is likely to be caused by a toxin, such as that produced by Staphylococcus, whereas a delay of 6 hours or more indicates an infectious agent, such as Salmonella.
+People exposed to an infectious disease should be observed for symptoms during this period.
+Knowing the incubation period can help in differential diagnosis.
+Thus, a case of gastroenteritis that occurs soon after eating a suspect food is likely to be caused by a toxin, such as that produced by Staphylococcus, whereas a delay of a day or more likely indicates an infectious agent, such as Norovirus.

 - Period of communicability: the time during which a person can transmit a pathogen.
 To prevent transmission, appropriate precautions should be taken through the whole of this period.
-Some organisms, such as the hepatitis B virus or Salmonella typhi can cause a chronic carrier state in which the patient, having apparently recovered from the disease, continues to transmit it to susceptible people.
+Some organisms, such as the hepatitis B virus or Salmonella typhi can cause a chronic carrier state in which the patient, having apparently recovered from the disease, continues to transmit it to susceptible people (see the Link box).

 Typhoid Mary

 - Attack rate: the proportion of exposed persons who become infected.
 This is a marker of infectivity, which refers to the ability of an organism to invade, survive, and multiply in the host.
-For instance, HIV is a fragile organism and is not very infective.
-Infection with HIV can be prevented by avoiding intimate contact with infected people.
-At the other end of the scale, measles is highly infective even before the characteristic rash appears, most non-immune people who come into any contact with a case will develop the disease, so that routine immunization is the best means of reducing transmission.
+For instance, HIV is a fragile organism and not very infective.
+By contrast, measles is highly infective even before the characteristic rash appears, and most non-immune people who come into any contact with a case will develop the disease, so that routine immunization is the best means of reducing transmission.

-- Virulence: the proportion of persons with clinical disease who become severely ill or die (severity).
+- Virulence: the proportion of persons with clinical disease who become severely ill or die – an indicator of severity.
 The virus that causes the common cold is not virulent; Ebola virus is.

 - Herd immunity: the resistance of a group or community to invasion and spread of an infectious agent.
 If enough people in the community are immune to an agent, the chain of transmission is very likely to be broken before the agent reaches non-immune people.
 So, the immunity of the “herd” protects non-immune members.
 This happens only with agents that are transmitted directly from person to person.